This editorial is for the guys who want styling inspiration on how to wear a bomber jacket.

 LOOK 6: CASUALLY SUEDED BOMBER

 I like this look for two reasons.
 I always say to focus on the fit first.
 If you can nail the fit, then even the most simple getups come off as clean and refined.
 In the case of the casually sueded bomber, it’s got a touch of ruggedness to it as well.
-A look like this is my bomber jacket outfit go-to if I had to choose one.
+A look like this is one of my favorite bomber jacket outfits.

 WHY IT WORKS: